-Environmental Management Act permits for mine projects require annual reports be submitted to the Ministry of Environment and Climate Change Strategy.
+Environmental Management Act permits for mine projects require annual reports to be submitted to the Ministry of Environment and Parks.
 Annual reports are public documents and include a summary of environmental incidents, all monitoring under permits, an assessment of the data by a qualified professional, and recommendations as appropriate.
-Separate reports or sections of the annual report are expected for air, refuse and water/receiving environment.
+Separate reports or sections of the annual report are expected for air, refuse and water/receiving environment (see Section 4.3).
 In some cases, a separate biological effects report or water quality report may be required (BC MOE 2016c).